MrIgorinni/List-of-companies/README.md

 # List of companies

-Here are two tables with data.
+Here are two tables with data.\
-They have the following functionality: deleting, adding, editing.
+They have the following functionality: deleting, adding, editing.\
-There is also an endless scroll.
+There is also an endless scroll.\
-Only used: React JS, Redux Toolkit, Typescript
+Only used: React JS, Redux Toolkit, Typescript\

+You can see the result here: https://mrigorinni.github.io/List-of-companies/

 ## Available Scripts